-- 5.163 The presence of the University for the Creative Arts, with a student population of approaching 2,500, means that there is a demand for student accommodation within the town.
+- 5.163 The presence of the University for the Creative Arts, with a student population of approximately 2,250 (2018), means that there is a demand for student accommodation within the town.
 This is currently met by 380 bedrooms of varying quality on the Farnham Campus and student accommodation provided through the private market in the town.
-The University of the Creative Arts (UCA) is expanding and proposes the development of a Games Design and Creative Media Enterprise and Incubation Hub at the Farnham Campus (see Policy FNP19).
+The University for the Creative Arts (UCA) is expanding and proposes the development of a Games Design and Creative Media Enterprise and Incubation Hub at the Farnham Campus (see Policy FNP19).
 The University is also proposing to build five 3-4 storey buildings to house student accommodation providing 252 new bedrooms (217 net). - 5.164 The NPPG: (Housing and economic land availability assessment) states that all student accommodation, whether it consists of communal halls of residence or self-contained dwellings, and whether or not it is on campus, can contribute towards the housing requirement, based on the amount of accommodation it releases in the housing market.
 In Farnham, Council tax records show that in 2018 some 240 dwellings receive a full discount of council tax due to 100% occupation by students.
-The construction of new on-site bedrooms would be likely to release some of these dwellings back into the general housing market.
+The construction of new on-site bedrooms would be likely to release some of these dwellings back into the general housing market as the student population is relatively stable at around 2,250 students.
 The average number of students occupying each dwelling is 3 and it is therefore reasonable to assume that building 217 net additional bedrooms on site should release 72 of the 240 dwellings currently solely occupied by students back into the market.